Comparative Theology and Philosophy; Philosophical Theology; Secularism; Asian Philosophy and Religion; Systematic Theology

 RELI 235: Religion and Literature

-Andrew D. Thrasher is a Post-Graduate Doctoral Researcher at the University of Birmingham, holds a Post-Graduate Master of Theology (ThM) from Regent University (2017), and a Master of Arts in Interdisciplinary Studies from George Mason University (2014).
+Andrew D. Thrasher finished his PhD at the University of Birmingham (UK) in Spring 2024, holds a Post-Graduate Master of Theology (ThM) from Regent University (2017), and a Master of Arts in Interdisciplinary Studies from George Mason University (2014).

 “Cosmotheandric Renewal and the Cultivation of Creation: Practical Implications of a Christian Cosmotheandric Theology of Creation for Climate Change”— Panel: Raimon Panikkar and Climate Change, American Academy of Religion, San Diego, CA. November 22, 2019.